Thrill Jockey: Fifteenth birthday

-In 2007, Thrill Jockey bands old and new recorded songs for a boxed set to celebrate the label's 15th birthday.
+In 2007, bands from Thrill Jockey's roster recorded songs for a box set to celebrate the label's 15th birthday.
 Bands were asked to choose a song to cover by any other act on their roster.
 Plum 7" Box Set compilation was released in December 2007 on ten 7-inch vinyl singles.

-Some notable tracks include: Directions covering Tortoise guitarist Jeff Parker's "Toy Boat," while Pullman tackles the Chicago Underground Quartet's "3 A.M."
-Bobby Conn, Califone and Thalia Zedek all cover Freakwater songs, while the Sea & Cake reworks a version of Califone's "Spider's House."
-Tortoise covers Japanese artist Nobukazu Takemura's "Falls Lake," and ex-Talking Heads frontman David Byrne contributes a cover of the Fiery Furnaces' "Ex-Guru."
+Directions covered Tortoise guitarist Jeff Parker's "Toy Boat", while Pullman covered the Chicago Underground Quartet's "3 A.M."
+Bobby Conn, Califone and Thalia Zedek all covered Freakwater songs, while The Sea and Cake reworked a version of Califone's "Spider's House".
+Tortoise covered Japanese artist Nobukazu Takemura's "Falls Lake", and David Byrne contributed a cover of the Fiery Furnaces' "Ex-Guru".